Benefit from the BEST Solar Deals in 2024 and SAVE hundreds per year on your bills!

 • High initial cost: Installing solar panels is far from cheap.
 Both their supply and installation costs are quite high, so make sure to check whether they are a financially viable option for you.

-• Potential placement issues: Some roof types, angles, and orientations might not be suitable for a solar panel installation.
+• Potential placement issues: While most roofs are suitable, some roof types, angles, and orientations might not be viable for solar panel installation.
+The best direction for solar panels in the UK is southward, while the optimal angle is between 30° and 40°.
 So, make sure to consult a specialist who can assess the suitability of your roof.
+Installing flat roof solar panels can also be possible but will require adjustable ballasts.

-• Varying efficiency levels: While they don’t need direct sunlight to operate, solar panels are still far more efficient in the daytime.
-As a result, you may need to use electricity from the grid when it’s dark out, unless you pair your system with a solar battery.
+• Varying efficiency levels: While they don’t need direct sunlight to operate, solar panels are still far more efficient in the daytime, especially integrated solar panels.
+As a result, you may need to use electricity from the grid when it’s dark out unless you pair your system with a solar battery.

 Are solar batteries worth it?